 - (a) Employees shall submit their vacation request to the General Manager on or before May 1st of each year.
-The approved vacation schedule will be posted May 15th. - (b) An employee who does not exercise their seniority rights, within two weeks of receiving the vacation schedule, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (c) The Employer shall advise employees with outstanding and/or unscheduled vacation not booked by November 1st that such outstanding vacation time must be taken or booked prior to December 31st.
-In the event that an employee still has not taken or scheduled the mandatory vacation within the calendar year, nor has obtained written approval to waive the written stipulation, the Employer will schedule such outstanding vacation entitlement prior to the end of the year.
+The approved vacation schedule will be posted May 15th. - (b) An employee who does not exercise their seniority rights, within two weeks of receiving the vacation schedule, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (c) The Employer shall advise employees with outstanding and/or unscheduled mandatory vacation not booked by October 1st that such outstanding vacation time must be taken or booked prior to December 31st.
+In the event that an employee still has not taken or scheduled the mandatory vacation within the calendar year, nor has obtained written approval to waive the written stipulation, the Employer will schedule such outstanding vacation entitlement prior to the end of the year. - (d) Employees shall not receive pay in lieu of taking their vacation time.